 Something else to think about is the size of the plants you will have in your garden.
-Taller plants can block sun and water from smaller plants and some of the ground level plants end up taking over a garden and killing taller plants by taking all the nutrients from the soil.
+Taller plants can block the sun and water from smaller plants and some of the ground-level plants end up taking over a garden and killing taller plants by taking all the nutrients from the soil.

 When you design your garden layout, you should allow for growth but also keep in mind how much sun, water, and soil each plant will need.